Vegan Life | Recipes

 In a large mixing bowl, add in the flour, sugar, baking powder, baking soda, and salt, and mix well.

-Add the oil, vanilla, and flax mixture to the milk mixture, and mix well.
+Add the oil and vanilla to the milk mixture and mix well.

-Pour the wet mixture into the flour mixture and stir until everything's well combined.
-Don't stir too much, it's okay if there are some small lumps in the batter.
+Pour the wet ingredients into the dry mixture and stir until everything’s well combined.
+Don’t stir too much, it’s okay if there are some small lumps in the batter.

 When your pan is at the right temperature, add some oil and turn the pan a bit to coat it with the oil.

-Using a ladle or large spoon, pour some of the pancake batter onto the pan.
-The amount you use depends on how large you'd like the pancakes to be.
+Using a measuring cup, ladle, or large spoon, pour some of the pancake batter onto the pan.
+The amount you use depends on how large you’d like the pancakes to be.

 If you'd like to add blueberries (or whatever else) to your pancakes, you can drop them on top at this stage, and push them down a bit into the batter.
 I don't recommend mixing them into the batter before this point.
 (Trust me, I've made that mistake!)